 As a provider of external cybersecurity solutions, our business is potentially subject to a variety of domestic and international laws and regulations relating to the collection, use, retention, protection, transfer, and processing of business data, personal data, and other sensitive information.
 Certain aspects of our offerings may involve access to and use of personally identifiable information and other sensitive data.
 The nature of cybersecurity product, identity offerings and related services requires the collection of various types of data.
-In the operation of our business, we may collect the types of data covered by these laws and regulations including personally identifiable information, information about individual's health and financial information about individuals.
-To the extent we are in possession of such data and these various laws and regulations are determined to apply to us, this could require us to adopt additional operational, technological and security measures to protect and manage such information which could increase our costs of operations.
-Our failure to comply with such laws and regulations could also result in monetary fines and reputational damage which would have a negative impact on our business.
-These laws and regulations include, but are not limited to, GDPR, CCPA, CPRA, the Electronic Communication Privacy Act ("ECPA"), Computer Fraud and Abuse Act ("CFAA"), the Gramm-Leach-Billey Act ("GBLA"), and the HIPAA/HITECH Act.
+In the operation of our business, we may collect the types of data covered by these laws and regulations including personally identifiable information, information about an individual's health and financial information about individuals.
+To the extent we are in possession of such data and these various laws and regulations which could increase our costs of our failure to comply with such laws and regulations could also result in monetary fines and reputational damage which would have a negative impact on our business.
+These laws and regulations include, but are not limited to, GDPR, CCPA, CPRA, the Electronic Communication Privacy Act ("ECPA"), Computer Fraud and Abuse Act ("CFAA"), the Gramm-Leach-Bliley Act ("GBLA"), and the HIPAA/HITECH Act.
 In addition to these, other laws and regulations relating to cloud computing, cross-border data transfer restrictions, data collection and data localization may apply to our business as we expand outside of the U.S. market.